aadi2212/kodekloud-engineer-portfolio/Day03/Task.md

-Day 3 – Secure Root SSH Access
+✅ Day 3: Secure Root SSH Access

-Task: Disable direct SSH root login on all application servers
-Date: 10 Aug 2025
-Category: Linux Server Security / SSH Hardening

-Objective
+✅ 1.
+Task Overview

-Disable direct SSH login for the root user on the following servers in the Stratos Datacenter:
+Disable direct SSH login for the root user on all application servers (App Server 1, App Server 2, App Server 3) to improve server security.
+Only non-root users with sudo privileges will be able to log in.

-App Server 1

-App Server 2

-App Server 3

-Steps
+✅ 2.
+Prerequisites

+Access to application servers via a non-root user (e.g., tony) with sudo privileges.

+Basic knowledge of SSH and editing Linux configuration files.

+✅ 3.
+Step-by-Step Instructions

-1. SSH into Each App Server
+SSH into each application server:

-ssh tony@172.16.238.10
+ssh tony@<server-ip>

-2. Switch to Root
+Switch to the root user:

 sudo su -

-3. Edit SSH Configuration
+Edit the SSH configuration file:

 vi /etc/ssh/sshd_config

-Update the following line:
+Locate the line:

-From:

 #PermitRootLogin yes

-To:
+Change it to:

 PermitRootLogin no

+Save the file and exit the editor.

-4. Restart SSH Service
+Restart the SSH service to apply changes:

 systemctl restart sshd

-5. Verify Configuration
+✅ 4.
+Verification

+Check that root login is disabled:

 grep PermitRootLogin /etc/ssh/sshd_config

-Expected:
+Expected Output:

 PermitRootLogin no

-Validation

-Root SSH access is disabled.

-Only non-root users with sudo privileges can log in.

-Security Benefit

-Disabling root SSH login reduces security risks and prevents unauthorized privileged access.
+Attempting to SSH directly as root should fail, while a non-root user with sudo should succeed.

+✅ 5.
+Conclusion

+Direct SSH access for the root user has been disabled on all application servers.
+This enhances security by requiring users to log in via non-root accounts and use sudo for administrative tasks, reducing the risk of unauthorized privileged access.